jsto890/Neuro_ML/Scripts/Preprocessing/DCM_TO_NIFTI/README.md

 # DICOM to NIfTI Converter for CN_SPECT_PPMI

-This script converts all DICOM files in the CN_SPECT_PPMI folder to NIfTI format with proper organization.
+This script converts all DICOM files in the CN_SPECT_PPMI folder to NIfTI format with proper organisation.

 ## Features

 - **Automatic DICOM discovery**: Recursively finds all DICOM files in the specified folder
-- **Smart organization**: Groups files by scan series and organizes output by subject ID and scan date
+- **Smart organisation**: Groups files by scan series and organises output by subject ID and scan date
 - **Metadata preservation**: Extracts and preserves DICOM metadata in BIDS JSON format
 - **Backup**: Keeps original DICOM files as backup
 - **Compression**: Outputs compressed NIfTI files (.nii.gz)